Living in Oblivion: Plot

-Part two: Early the same morning, the film's lead actor Chad Palomino (James LeGros) is getting dressed in Nicole's hotel room.
-They have spent the night together, and Chad suggests that they might get together again later; Nicole politely declines.
+Early the same morning, the film's lead actor Chad Palomino gets dressed in Nicole's hotel room.
+They have had sex, and Chad suggests that they might get together again later.
+Nicole politely declines.
 Chad and Nicole arrive on the set separately.
-Nicole's character Ellen and Chad's character Damian have been in love for years but have never admitted it until the scene being shot on this day.
+Nicole's character Ellen and Chad's character Damian have been in love for years but have never admitted it, until the scene being shot on that day.
 Shooting the scene is made practically impossible by Chad's irregular acting.
 He keeps changing his mind about where to stand and continually moves to places where he is either invisible or badly lit by scenic light.
-Nicole becomes increasingly frustrated by Chad's egomania; and, when he starts to stroke her head, she briefly loses her cool, then apologizes.
-An irritated Chad demands a private talk with Nick.
-He tells Nick that he has slept with Nicole and makes out that it was she, not he, who had wanted to continue the relationship.
-Desperate to keep Chad happy, Nick agrees that Nicole is not very good.
+Nicole gets frustrated, and when Chad starts to stroke her head, she briefly loses her cool and apologizes.
+Irritated, Chad demands a private talk with Nick.
+He tells him that he has had sex with Nicole and makes out that it was she, not he, who had wanted to continue the relationship.
+To keep Chad happy, Nick agrees that Nicole is terrible.
 Nicole overhears this conversation on the sound mixer's headphones.
-Pretending to be contrite, she asks Nick if they can improvise a little; but, when they do so, she announces to everyone that, although she slept with Chad, she is not at all interested in him.
-Chad loses his temper and quits the movie.
+Pretending to be contrite, she asks Nick if they can improvise a little, but when they do so, she announces to everyone that, although she had sex with Chad, she is not at all interested in him.
+Chad stubbornly quits the film.
 Relieved that he will no longer have to please Chad, Nick calls him a "Hostess Twinkie motherfucker" and a fight breaks out.
-Nick beats Chad senseless and fires him.
+Nick beats Chad senselessly and fires him.
 He apologizes to Nicole and confesses that he loves her.
-They kiss—then Nicole abruptly wakes up, still in her bed, having dreamed the entire segment.
+They kiss, and Nicole abruptly wakes up, still in her bed, having dreamed the entire segment.